Probing the quantum motion of a macroscopic mechanical oscillator with a radio-frequency superconducting qubit

+The MHz cQAD platform developed in this work provides a decisive interferometric reach across the range \(L_X \lesssim r_C\!\lesssim \!L_Y, L_Z\).
+For the present (non-optimized) 4\,MHz device (black curve), the projected exclusion attains \(\lambda \sim 10^{-7}\,\mathrm{s}^{-1}\) for correlation lengths \(r_C \sim 100\)~nm--100~µm, exceeding existing interferometric bounds over that interval.
+Phononic-crystal membranes, owing to their exceptionally high mechanical quality factors extend well beyond existing interferometric exclusions.
+The coloured curves illustrate the frequency trend, with sub-MHz designs extending well beyond existing interferometric exclusions and entering the previously unconstrained (white) region of the \((r_C,\lambda)\) plane.
+Beyond enlarging the excluded region, these measurements provide the most direct tests of the quantum superposition principle in this parameter range: they measure the coherence of genuine mesoscopic superpositions, rather than inferring collapse from \emph{indirect} observables (e.g., excess heating or spontaneous radiation) that depend on model-specific assumptions about the collapse-noise spectrum, cutoffs, and dissipation pathways~\citeM{Carlesso2022}.
+Consequently, the resulting limits yield sharper, model-specific constraints on \((r_C,\lambda)\) than non-interferometric approaches.

+\tocless{\subsubsection}{Conclusion} Advancing cQAD into the MHz regime with long \(T_1^{m}\) and large \(X_{\rm zpf}\) enables \emph{interferometric} tests of objective-collapse dynamics.
+For the Diósi–Penrose (DP) model, \emph{nuclear-scale} spatial separations become directly accessible, offering a strong, model-specific experimental signature.
+For Continuous Spontaneous Localization (CSL), the experiment probes the \emph{small-separation} regime \(d\!\ll\! r_{C}\), where the collapse field manifests as an effectively phase-insensitive excess-temperature bath.
+Importantly, these measurements would provide the first tests using genuine quantum superpositions entering the relevant parameter range.

-\sectionless{Author contributions} K.G., L.B. and R.R. jointly designed and simulated the qubit sample, L.B., K.G. and P.M. micro-fabricated the sample.
+\tocless{\section*}{Author contributions} K.G., L.B. and R.R. jointly designed and simulated the qubit sample, L.B., K.G. and P.M. micro-fabricated the sample.
 K.G., S.D. and R.R. performed measurements, K.G. and R.R. performed data analysis, R.R. and E.F. developed the theoretical framework for sideband asymmetry.
-H.P. and T.J. developed the flip-chip process and fabricated the membrane.
-E.F, Z.L. and W.C.S. provided essential guidance on the experimental implementation, contributed key conceptual ideas, and critically read and revised the manuscript.
-K.G., R.R., T.J. and S.D. contributed equally to writing the article, with contributions from all authors.
+R.R. derived the bounds on collapse model parameters under the supervision of A.T.; H.P. and T.J. developed the flip-chip process and fabricated the membrane.
+E.F., Z.L. and W.C.S. provided essential guidance on the experimental implementation, contributed key conceptual ideas, and critically read and revised the manuscript.
+K.G., R.R., T.J. and S.D. contributed equally to writing the article.
+All authors participated in discussions, reviewed the manuscript, and approved its final version.
 S.D and T.J. supervised the project.

-\sectionless{Competing interests}
+\tocless{\section*}{Competing interests}

 The authors declare no competing interests.